inmanta/inmanta-core/docs/dashboard/dashboard.rst

    :alt: The project overview

    The project overview page

-Let's go over what some of these buttons do:

 5. Environment navigation button:
    Displays a list of projects and their environments.